 What are the obligations?

-Students will be expected to conducti research full time for the designated time period for the program (10 weeks for pre-D1 students, summer break for D2 students).
-Summer fellows will be expected to participate in a series of regular seminars during the summer.
-Fellows are also required to attend annual training on research safety and research ethics.
+Participants are expected to conduct research full time (40 hours per week) for the designated time period for the program (10 weeks for pre-D1 students, 6-8 weeks for D2 students).
+Summer fellows must also:

 Are there any perks?